Magazine (firearms): Casket

-Another form of box magazine, sometimes referred to as a "quad-column", can hold a large amount of ammunition.
+Another form of box magazine, sometimes referred to as a "quad-column" or "quad-stack", a casket magazine can hold a large amount of ammunition.
 It is wider than a standard box magazine, but retains the same length.
 Casket magazines can be found on the Suomi KP/-31, Hafdasa C-4, Spectre M4, QCW-05 and on 5.45×39mm AK rifle derivatives, and now the Kel-Tec CP33 as well.
-Magpul has been granted a patent for a STANAG-compatible casket magazine, and such a magazine was also debuted by SureFire in December 2010, and is now sold as the MAG5-60 and MAG5-100 high capacity magazine (HCM) in 60 and 100 round capacities, respectively, in 5.56mm for AR-15 compatible with M4/M16/AR-15 variants and other firearms that accept STANAG 4179 magazines.
+In 2009, Magpul was granted a patent for a high capacity, non-drum magazine, and such a magazine was also debuted by SureFire in December 2010, and is now sold as the MAG5-60 and MAG5-100 high capacity magazine (HCM) in 60 and 100 round capacities, respectively, in 5.56mm for AR-15 compatible with M4/M16/AR-15 variants and other firearms that accept STANAG 4179 magazines.
 Izhmash has also developed a casket magazine for the AK-12.
 Desert Tech have also released the QMAG-53 compatible Quattro-15 lower receiver for the AR-15.

 Tandem

 A tandem magazine is a type of box magazine with another magazine placed in front.
-When firing, the bolt travels further back past the front section magazine until the rear section is empty, then uses the front section.
+When firing, the bolt travels farther back past the front section magazine until the rear section is empty, then uses the front section.
 Firearms using tandem magazines are the Special Purpose Individual Weapon (SPIW), Sunngård pistol, Gerasimenko VAG-73 and the Volkov-Chukhmatov submachine gun.
 The Mimic Speed9 uses a back-to-back tandem magazine.